 What are the Different Ways to Insure Your Personal Belongings Under Home Insurance?

 As part of a home insurance policy, you will be able to cover your personal items in case of damage or destruction.
 Most policies cover your belongings in case of damage due to fire, wind, rain, hail, lightning, smoke, theft, vandalism and more.
-There are different ways to insure your personal belongings, however, and it is important to choose the right policy for your belongings.
+There are different ways to your personal belongings, however, and it is important to choose the right policy for your belongings.

 There are two main options when it comes to covering your personal belongings under home insurance: actual cash value and replacement cost value.